TomPace101/nanopore_diffusion/new_notes.md

 _ISSUE_ the mesh locators don't match the case of the others For that matter, are there names consistent with corresponding attributes elsewhere?

-_TODO_ should attribute paths be moved up to request itself?
-It could be useful in collection, too, actually, so maybe it should be its own module.
-This gets back to the idea of "memory locators".
-Maybe we need better names than get_nested and set_nested.
-Maybe we need a better name than "attrpath" ("attribute path").
-For one thing, that makes it sound like its a filesystem path.
-At the very least, we need to explain this somewhere.
-Maybe even have an example in the tutorial.

-_FEATURE_ a variant of parallel request that does one item first, then does the rest in parallel This is to help avoid FFC cache collisions.

-_FEATURE_ Why aren't shell requests customizable?

 _TODO_ port the simulators used in the electrolyte analysis work They may be needed again soon.

-_FEATURE_ confirm input files exist as part of pre-run check I wrote code to do this, then I realized that not all the input files are actually required.
-How can the code make that distinction?
-Maybe it can't.

 _ISSUE_ There's something weird in `request.py`.
 `_compile_file_list` uses attribute `taskname` which doesn't exist, but I've never gotten an error about this.